WhatsApp Business API: App vs API — A Costly Mistake

 What You Do NOT Get

-• More than one phone number per account
+• More than one phone number on the account

-• Multi-agent routing (assigning chats to team members)
+• Handing chats out to different team members

 When the App Is Enough

-• You receive fewer than 20 messages per day
+• Fewer than 20 messages land in your inbox each day

-• One or two people handle all customer conversations
+• One or two people can handle all the chatting

-• You are not integrating WhatsApp with other business tools
+• You’re not trying to hook WhatsApp up to your other business tools

 When the App Starts Costing You